William Robie III Diversity, Equity, and Inclusion Lecture & Award February 10

-The second annual William T. Robie III Diversity, Equity, and Inclusion Lecture and Award will be held Thursday, February 10 at 12:30 pm in the College’s large auditoriums.
+The third annual William T. Robie III Diversity, Equity, and Inclusion Lecture and Award will be held Thursday, February 8 at 12:30 pm in the College’s large auditoriums.

 Named for William T. Robie III, the College’s first African American student and graduate, the inaugural program was held early last year.
 More than 300 attended virtually and heard Robie, who graduated in 1970 from UGA with a BSPH, share his challenging journey while he was a minority student at UGA.